oh1omon/nvim/README.md

 1. Install mentioned above modules
 2. Open your nvim (it will automatically install packer and plugins)
-3. After the message "Installing packer close and reopen Neovim..." close and reopen you nvim
+3. After the message "Installing packer, press enter, then type N, and press enter again" press enter and then type "N" and press enter again.
+Now you can close and reopen you nvim
 4. Setup Lsp Servers
    1. Run :LspInstallInfo
    2. In opened window select and install with (i) next languages: